 Once you have your tent, sleeping bag and hammock sorted, there aren't many more basic items you need.
 A good camping stove is a must.
 If you want to cook up a great meal then you're probably going to also need some lighting.
 A good camping lantern comes in handy.
 There are a few different types of lantern - the 3 main ones being rechargeable camping lanterns, solar camping lanterns and battery powered lanterns.
 It's best to pick the one best suited to where you'll be spending most of your time camping.

 I LOVE fishing.
-After finishing up my last Army tour I need a way to relax - and fishing proved the perfect activity.
+I grew up right off a large man made lake, and the crappie were ALWAYS biting - fishing proved the perfect activity.
 There are 4 main things you need for a good fishing trip: Rod, reel, line and lures.
-Let's tackle (get it) each of these seperatly.
+Let's tackle (get it) each of these separately.

 Rods - Without a rod you aren't going fishing.
 But as with most things in life, there are different rods for different uses.
-For example, if you're fishing at the beach, then you'll probably want a beach fishing rod.
-These are totally different to spinning rod for bass - even though they are both used for sea fishing.
+For example, if you're fishing at the beach, then you'll probably want a Surf fishing rod.
+These are totally different than the best spinning rod for trout- we've got you covered no matter what you are hooking.

 There are differences in price too - telescopic fishing rods tent to be cheaper than crankbait rods for example.
 You'll probably pay a premium for an ultra light fishing rod, but sometimes if you're river fishing (maybe for trout) then it's worth paying the extra for a great lightweight rod for trout fishing.